ravensp93/aws-blog/Services/VPC - Virtual Private Cloud/readme.md

 ## Internet Gateways and Route Tables <a name="igw-route-tables"></a>

-Internet gateways help VPC instances connect with the internet, but require route tables to be edited. **Each VPC can only have one internet gateway attached.**
+Internet Gateways help VPC instances connect with the internet, but require route tables to be edited. **Each VPC can only have one internet gateway attached.**

 To connect resources in a VPC subnet to internet: